Which 4 Transaction Types Can Be Made Into Recurring Templates

 • Update payment information: If your account details or payment amounts change, update your templates accordingly.

-• Monitor your transactions: Keep an eye on your bank statements to ensure that recurring payments are being processed correctly.
+• Monitor your transactions: Keep an eye on your bank statements to confirm that recurring payments are being processed correctly.

 • Cancel unnecessary templates: If you no longer need a recurring template, cancel it to avoid unwanted payments.